Arkansas Court Records

 What are Arkansas Juvenile Court Records?

-Juvenile records in Arkansas are the documents that contain information regarding young people who are found delinquent because they are below the legal age of 18.
-The Circuit and District Courts are charged with the responsibility of trying juvenile cases.
 Juvenile court proceedings are created and maintained by the Supreme Court.
 However, each county in the state may have specified rules by which juvenile cases are tried.
 The state has a Juvenile Division of the Courts designed to provide quality representation for abused, neglected, or dependent children.
-The division also gives a fair representation for children involved in children-parent or children- guardian neglect cases.
+The division also provides fair representation for children involved in child-parent or child-guardian neglect cases.

 What Information Is Contained In The Arkansas Juvenile Record?